azoth-lang/azoth.language.design/self-antetype.md

 ### Clone

 Consider the problem of a trait and method that produces a clone of an object.
-The return value is expected to be of the same instance as the instance being cloned.
+The return value is expected to be of the same instance type as the instance being cloned.
 The cloneable interface has been criticized in both C# and Java but we will use it here as a stand-in for a more specific clone or copy trait that does not have the same issues.
 In C# the `ICloneable` interface is used along with the `object.MemberwiseClone()` method.
-While in Java there is the `Cloneable` interface and the `object.clone()` method which performs a memberwise clone but throws an exception of the current class doesn't implement `Cloneable`.
+While in Java there is the `Cloneable` interface and the `object.clone()` method which performs a memberwise clone but throws an exception if the current class doesn't implement `Cloneable`.
 Both return `object` to the great frustration of everyone who tries to use them.

 What are the requirements for the cloneable use case?
 Each subclass should override the clone method so that it returns a new instance that has the same type as the current instance.
 Some edge cases are interesting.
 If you call `clone()` on a variable of type `Cloneable` you expect to receive a `Cloneable`.
-However, as noted in the sections about proxies, a proxy class may not want to return a value that is not of the proxy type.
-For example, a proxy for an object across the network may wish to return a local clone.
+As noted in the sections about proxies, a proxy class may want to return a value that is not of the proxy type.
+For example, a proxy for an object across the network may wish to return a local clone that is not proxied.
 One can theorize other cases where one might want to return an unwrapped or simplified instance that is not of the same type.
-Consider the declaration below
+Consider the declaration below.

 ```azoth
 public trait Cloneable